butonman/introduction/README.md

 I also love doing home projects with raspberry pi and open source hardware on which I have developed skill for firmware programming, Python, JavaScript and NodeJS

-I hope you find my Data Analyses projects suitable as proof of my skills as programmer and problem solver.
+I hope you find my projects suitable as proof of my skills as programmer and problem solver.